PRX/fixer.prx.org/README.md

 ## Description

 Fixer was designed as an application to process media files.
-A user create a an application with a set of oAuth credentials (id and secret).
+A user creates an application with a set of oAuth credentials (id and secret).
 Using these credentials, jobs can be created for fixer to work on.

 Each job has: